Several people called us to complain about a Seattle Limousine company.

-A few months later Kirsten Brunker and a friend hired Blessed Limo for Redmond High School's homecoming.
+A few months later Kirsten Brunker and a friend hired the limo service for Redmond High School's homecoming.
 She says the company was an hour and a half late picking them up and then left them stranded at the school after the dance.

 "So you guys were stranded?"
 I asked.

 "Yeah, we had to call parents and everything, had to get rides back, it was a very frustrating night," Kirsten says.

 Pam Lyle, one of the parents, says the company charged her $600 and then added a $120 tip to her credit card even though the kids paid them cash before the trip.